bGZo/soul/pages/jvm___memory.md

   - ### Old Generation, Tenured
     - GC => **Major GC**
     - #### Stop the World Event
-      define:: **all GC is this event**, which means all application threads are stopped until the operation completes.
+      mark:: **all GC is this event**, which means all application threads are stopped until the operation completes.
     - #### Java Memory Model
-      - 永久代 Permanent Generation, Perm Gen define:: contains the application metadata required by the JVM to describe the classes and methods used in the application
+      - 永久代 Permanent Generation, Perm Gen mark:: contains the application metadata required by the JVM to describe the classes and methods used in the application
         - collapsed:: true
           #+BEGIN_WARNING
           Perm Gen is not part of Java Heap memory, and changed name to **Metaspace** since [[java/8]].
 The most significant difference is **how it handles memory allocation**.
 Specifically, this native memory region grows automatically by default.